 Ship Shoal 349 field is located off the coast of Louisiana, approximately 235 miles southeast of New Orleans, Louisiana.
 The field area covers Ship Shoal federal OCS blocks 349 and 359, with a single production platform on Ship Shoal block 349 in 375 feet of water.
 Phillips Petroleum Company discovered the field in 1993.
 We initially acquired a 25% working interest in the field from BP Amoco in 1999.
 In 2003, we acquired an additional 34% working interest through a transaction with ConocoPhillips that increased our working interest to approximately 59%, and we became the operator of the field in December 2004.
 In early 2008, we acquired the remaining working interest from Apache Corporation ("Apache") and we now own a 100% working interest in this field except for an interest in one well owned in the Joint Venture Drilling Program.
-Cumulative field production through 2019 is approximately 53.2 MMBoe gross.
+Cumulative field production through 2020 is approximately 56.6 MMBoe gross.
 This field is a sub-salt development with nine productive horizons below salt at depths up to 18,000 feet.
-As of December 31, 2019, 31 wells have been drilled and 26 were successful.
+As of December 31, 2020, 31 wells have been drilled and 26 were successful.
 Since acquiring an interest and subsequently taking over as operator, we have directly participated in drilling 17 wells with a 100% success rate.
 During 2018, one well was completed which had been drilled to target depth during 2017, and in addition, two wells were drilled and completed during 2018.
 During 2019, one well was drilled, completed and producing in 2019, and significant workover activities were done to increase production.
+There was no additional drilling activity during 2020 at Ship Shoal 349.